Anti-Romanian sentiment: Soviet Union

 According to official NKVD documents, over 15,000 Romanians from Northern Bukovina were deported to Siberia in 1940 alone.
-The Soviet action culminated with the Fântâna Albă massacre, when 2,500 to 3,000 Romanian refugees who were attempting to leave Northern Bukovina for Romania were blocked by the Soviet Border Troops and about 200 of them were shot, at a place called "Fântâna Albă" (White Fountain in Romanian).
+The Soviet action culminated with the Fântâna Albă massacre, when 2,500 to 3,000 Romanian refugees who were attempting to leave Northern Bukovina for Romania were blocked by the Soviet Border Troops, and about 200 of them were summarily executed by shooting, at a place called "Fântâna Albă" (White Fountain in Romanian).
 This policy resulted in a substantial shrinkage of the Romanian population in the province.
 By 1941, out of 250,000 Romanians in Northern Bukovina, only 192,000 were left.
-On June 22, 1941, Romania joined Operation Barbarossa on the side of the Axis, in order to reclaim the lost territories of Bessarabia and Northern Bukovina; these territories were regained by the Soviet Union in 1944 (see Romania in World War II).
+On June 22, 1941, Romania joined Operation Barbarossa on the side of the Axis powers, in order to reclaim the lost territories of Bessarabia and Northern Bukovina; these territories were regained by the Soviet Union in 1944 (see Romania in World War II).

 The territory of the Moldavian Soviet Socialist Republic (MSSR) was composed of Bessarabia (except for Southern Bessarabia, assigned to Ukraine) and a part of the territory of the former Moldavian Autonomous Soviet Socialist Republic (Transnistria), founded in 1924 within the territory of Ukraine.
-In the document confirming the establishment of the Moldavian Autonomous Soviet Socialist Republic (MASSR) of 12 October 1924 the West frontier of the republic was traced out not along the Dniester River but the Prut River.
-In the MASSR the ideology of a separate Moldovan identity was pursued, including the introduction of Moldovan language, distinct from Romanian.
+In the document confirming the establishment of the Moldavian Autonomous Soviet Socialist Republic (MASSR) on 12 October 1924, the western frontier of the republic was traced out not along the Dniester River but the Prut River.
+In the MASSR, the ideology of a separate Moldovan identity was pursued, including the introduction of the Moldovan language, distinct from Romanian.
 The Cyrillic alphabet and abundant Russisms were introduced.

 In Bessarabia, the Soviet government pursued a policy of assimilation of the native Romanian population.
 First, the province was divided into a "Moldovan" Socialist Republic and a southern region known as Budjak, which was renamed Izmail Oblast and attached to the Ukrainian Soviet Socialist Republic.
-Elite elements of the Romanian population were then deported to Siberia much like their Bukovinian counterparts.
+Elite elements of the Romanian population were then deported to Siberia, much like their Bukovinian counterparts.
 Russian and Ukrainian settlers were used to fill the vacant areas caused by the deportation of Romanians.